The End of Basic Authentication

 One of the biggest benefits for administrators is that all these policies are just configured at one central location which is at the identity provider.
 This means that the more applications are connected to the identity provider, for example the Microsoft Azure Active Directory and the identity services provided by Microsoft, the more convenient it is to configure conditional access policies for all these applications.
 This way, the administrator does not have to configure individual login policies and security settings for each application.
 There is just one location where the administrator can define the login policies for all the applications that are integrated with the identity provider.
 In the long run, the more applications that support this kind of authentication, the more user-friendly and easier it is for the administrator.
 And of course, Modern Authentication is much more secure than Basic Authentication.

 How Does Authentication Work in MailStore Server and the MailStore SPE?

 MailStore Server and the MailStore Service Provider Edition (SPE) need authentication when users are synchronized from a directory service, in order to access mailboxes, to archive or export messages, and when users want to log in to their MailStore archives to access emails.
-In the following, we’ll explain how authentication with Microsoft 365 and Google G Suite worked with Basic Authentication and how it works with Modern Authentication when using MailStore Server or the MailStore SPE.
+In the following, we’ll explain how authentication with Microsoft 365 and Google Workspace (formerly known as G Suite) worked with Basic Authentication and how it works with Modern Authentication when using MailStore Server or the MailStore SPE.
 From here on, to improve readability, we’ll only refer to MailStore Server even though all of the below actually applies to the MailStore SPE as well.

 MailStore Server & Basic Authentication